top of page

 The Future of Augmented Biology: Where Do We Go from Here?

-The next generation of biohacking tools will likely include AI-driven genetic modifications, real-time biometric monitoring, and advanced neurotechnology.
-But as we reprogram our bodies for peak performance, we must also consider the long-term impact of these interventions.
+Biohacking is rapidly evolving, and the next generation of tools will likely include AI-driven genetic modifications, real-time biometric monitoring, and advanced neurotechnology.

 How to Approach Biohacking Responsibly